 Interest in the fruit has revived somewhat thanks to improved varieties that can be eaten fresh, but quinces are such a minor player in the agricultural economy that the U.S. Department of Agriculture doesn’t track them.
 For those that are interesting in growing quince, however, it helps to know more about good quince care to get the most from your plant.

 What is Quince Fruit?

 Quince is a very fragrant, yellow fruit used to make jams and jellies.
 Quinces vary in shape.
 Many are the shape of an apple, while others resemble a pear.
-Are fruits on flowering quince edible?
-Yes.
-The fruit on a flowering quince is edible, but the fruit on a flowering or Japanese quince is extremely tart.

 While you can use them to make jams and jellies, you’ll get much better results from a quince that was bred to produce fruit.
 Grow flowering quince if your goal is to produce an outstanding display of pink, red or orange flowers in early spring.
 Otherwise, choose a modern cultivar developed for fresh eating.